OpenISS/OpenISS/README.md

 ## Build Instructions ##

+### EL7 ###

+EL7 (RHEL, CentOS, Scientific Linux) are as of September 2018 default and preferred build, so the development effort focuses around this platform, but it is known to run on macOS and Ubuntu.

 ### EL6 ###

+EL6 is now considered legacy.

 Notice, EL6 requires a newer kernel for proper USB3 and NVIDIA support.
 If you prefer